senchalabs/philogl/docs/webgl.md

 Module: WebGL {#WebGL}
 ===============================

 Provides the `getContext` method which is a wrapper around the method that returns the native context for a 3D canvas.
 Also has the code to add `PhiloGL.hasWebGL()` that returns a *boolean* whether the current browser supports WebGL or not.
+Also provides
+`PhiloGL.hasExtension( name )` which returns if some WebGL extensions are provided by the browser.

 WebGL Function: getContext {#WebGL:getContext}
 ------------------------------------------------

 Returns a WebGL context.
 Tries to get the context via `experimental-webgl` or just plain `webgl` if the first one fails.

 ### Syntax: